 Irrigated field showed highly significant relationships among all the VIs and %GC.
 However, poor relationships were recorded using the NDVI_A values with the other parameters under rainfed condition (Table 1).

 Table 1.
-Relationship between the ground cover (%GC) estimated from digital photos (dp) and PVI, NDVI obtained from GreenSeeker® (gs), NDVI and NDWI estimated from Aerial (A) images, under Irrigated and Rainfed fields at tillering stage.
+Relationship between the Percentage ground cover (%GC) estimated from digital photos (dp) and PVI, NDVI obtained from GreenSeeker (gs) and Aerial (A) images, under Irrigated and Rainfed fields at tillering stage.